 I would prefer that my social media be kept in situ.
 If you don’t speak Latin, that means “leave it the hell alone!”
 My Facebook security settings allow anyone to post on my wall, and having had a few of my own friends pass away in recent years, it was really nice reading comments and notes left by their friends and loved ones.
 I’d love if my friends did the same for me on my Facebook wall.

 Anything that is publicly available on my GitHub account should already be available under an open source license.
-If it’s not, please assign the copyright to the Free Software Foundation.
-They seem pretty chill about letting people use their code.
+If it’s not, please consider the Apache 2.0 License.

 Funeral, Grave, and Memorial Service